danielanthonycollins/in-home/README.md

 ![Messages](docs/features/all_pages/messages.png)

 - This box appears when a message is sent to the user to inform them about a successful or unsuccessful action they have taken on the website.
 - **Success message**: This message appears when the user has successfully completed an action including adding an item to their shopping bag, placing an order, submitting a contact form enquiry and logging in/out.
-If the user has items in their shopping bag, they will also see a link to procees to the checkout.
+If the user has items in their shopping bag, they will also see a link to advance to the checkout.
 In addition, if they haven't spent enough to qualify for free delivery, they are informed about how much more they need to spend to reach the threshold.
 - **Warning message**: This message appears when the user needs to be warned about an action they have taken on the site.
 - **Info message**: This message appears when the user needs to be given information about an action they have taken on the site.
 - **Error message**: This message appears when the user needs to be informed of an error with an action they have taken.